nxp-mcuxpresso/mcuxsdk-doc/boards/k32w148evk/releaseNotes/topics/overview.md

 # Overview

-These Release Notes are associated with MCUXpresso SDK supporting K32W148 devices and K32W148-EVK development boards.
+These Release Notes are associated with MCUXpresso SDK supporting K32W148 devices and K32W148-EVK development boards. **This is an early adopter release provided as preview for early development and should not be used for final product firmware.**

 The MCUXpresso SDK is a comprehensive software enablement package designed to simplify and accelerate application development with Arm Cortex-M-based devices from NXP, including its general purpose, crossover and Bluetooth-enabled MCUs.
 MCUXpresso SW and Tools for DSC further extends the SDK support to current 32-bit Digital Signal Controllers.
 The MCUXpresso SDK includes production-grade software with integrated RTOS \(optional\), integrated enabling software technologies \(stacks and middleware\), reference software, and more.